-Kraków is easily Poland's best destination: a beautiful, old-fashioned city buzzing with enjoyable sights, tourists, college students, and some heavy history (nearby lies the Holocaust memorial and museum of Auschwitz-Berkenau).
-Even though the country's capital moved from here to Warsaw 400 years ago, Kraków remains Poland's cultural and intellectual center.
+Kraków is easily Poland’s best destination: a beautiful, old-fashioned city buzzing with enjoyable sights, tourists, and college students, and some heavy history (nearby lies the Holocaust memorial and museum of Auschwitz).
+Even though the country’s capital moved from here to Warsaw 400 years ago, Kraków remains Poland’s cultural and intellectual center.
 University life, small but thought-provoking museums, great restaurants, sprawling parks, and Jewish history round out the city’s appeal.
-Of all of the Eastern European cities laying claim to the boast "the next Prague," Kraków is for real.
-Someday, this gem of a city will be as swamped with tourists as any big-league destination.
-Enjoy it now, while it's still relatively quiet.
+Of all of the Eastern European cities laying claim to the boast “the next Prague,” Kraków is for real.

 At a Glance